How to Stay Safe When You Go Indoor Tanning

 Further Reading

-Public Wi-Fi allows your team to stay connected on the go.
-You have to be careful, though, because public Wi-Fi is notoriously unsecure.
-Cybercriminals could also log into the free network you use and access data on your devices, such as your login i...
+Public Wi-Fi allows your team to stay connected on the go, but it can be insecure.
+Cybercriminals may log into a free network and try to access data on your devices, including login credentials or confidential client files.
+Exercise caution and foll...

 The majority of job applications today are completed online.
-It's easy to simply enter your information, upload your resume and hit send.
-What happens to your personal information, though?
-If someone accesses your full name, social security number, a...
+It's easy to enter your information, upload your resume and hit send, but be careful with personal details like your full name, Social Security number, address and work history.
+If that d...

 February is National Time Management Month, and in an effort to speed up production, many supervisors push their employees to move faster.
 However, speed can contribute to mistakes, accidents and injuries.
-Use these tips to get your employees to slow...
+Know the Risks Evaluate your workplace fo...